anu92hooda/aws-coffee-api-dynamo/README.md

 ---

-###  🛠 Deployment Details (Manual AWS Setup)
+### 🚀 Deployment Details (Manual AWS Setup)

 This was done without using any frameworks like Serverless, SAM, or Zappa.

-Steps:
+**Steps:**

-Created a virtual environment and installed dependencies Bundled app code + dependencies into a zip file Created a Lambda function and uploaded the zip
+- Created a virtual environment and installed dependencies
+- Bundled app code + dependencies into a zip file
+- Created a Lambda function and uploaded the zip
-Set up API Gateway manually with Lambda Proxy Integration Created the DynamoDB table and attached IAM role with proper permissions Enabled CloudWatch logs to debug requests
+- Set up API Gateway manually with Lambda Proxy Integration
+- Created the DynamoDB table and attached IAM role with proper permissions
+- Enabled CloudWatch logs to debug requests